grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/manage-notification-templates.md

 To add an existing notification template to your contact point, complete the following steps.

-1. Click an existing contact point or create a new one
+1. Click an existing contact point or create a new one.
 1. In **Optional settings**, click any field that contains templates.

    For example, if you are creating an email contact point integration, click **Message** or **Subject**.